Shafqatrasool13000/Shafqatrasool13000/README.md

 ### Hi 👋, I'm Shafqat Rasool
  A passionate full-stack developer
-🔭 I’m currently working on Houseup Web App(Real-Estate)
+🔭 I’m currently working on Ateni – AI-Powered Campaign & Email Automation Platform

-🌱 I’m currently learning postgresql to upgrade skills
+🌱 As a developer, I’m learning about deployments to broaden my technical skills.

-👨‍💻 My recent projects is available at http://houseup.ca/
+👨‍💻 My recent projects is available at https://app.ateni.ai/

 📫 How to reach me shafqatrasool13000@gmail.com

-📄 Know about my experiences https://shafqat-portfolio.web.app/
+📄 Know about my experiences https://shafqat-rasool.vercel.app/